ed-donner/llm_engineering/README.md

 I'm here to help you be most successful with your learning!
 If you hit any snafus, or if you have any ideas on how I can improve the course, please do reach out in the platform or by emailing me direct (ed@edwarddonner.com).
 It's always great to connect with people on LinkedIn to build up the community - you'll find me here:
 https://www.linkedin.com/in/eddonner/

-I'm still polishing up the last couple of weeks of code, but it's looking really terrific and I'll push it in the coming days.
+I'm still polishing up Week 8's code, but it's looking really terrific and I'll push it in the coming days.

 ### An important point on API costs